fabric8-quickstarts/spring-camel/ReadMe.md

-# Java Camel Spring QuickStart
+# Camel Spring QuickStart

-This quickstart run in a Java standalone container, using Spring with Apache Camel.
+This quickstart runs a Java application using Spring with Apache Camel.

 This example is implemented using solely a Spring XML file (there is no custom Java code).
 The source code is provided in the following XML file `src/main/resources/META-INF/spring/camel-context.xml`,